Here we have a selection of pdf sheets on the technical use and guidance of some of our machines

 Theory of Shotblasting

-The basic principal of the blasting operation is preformed by abrasive being thrown at a high velocity against the surface to be cleaned.
+he basic principle of the blasting operation is performed by abrasive being thrown at a high velocity against the surface to be cleaned.
 The throwing action is achieved through centrifugal force, where a wheel with paddle-type blades attached radially, is revolved at a continuous shaft speed.
-Onto this wheel, abrasive is fed in such a manner that it travels along the radial length of the blades, and is thrown off in a high velocity stream at the surface to be cleaned.
+Onto this wheel, abrasive is fed in such a manner that it travels along the radial length of the blades, and is thrown off in a high-velocity stream at the surface to be cleaned.
 The energy placed into the abrasive is sufficient to enable it to rebound from the work surface.
 The rebound (kinetic energy) is used to recover the abrasive for re-use.

 - Shot is loaded in the hopper of the machine.
 The hopper acts as a funnel to direct the shot to the shot valve